 BEA Compliance for Instructional Hours Frequently Asked Questions

-Beginning with the 2014-15 school year, each school district shall make available to students instructional hour offerings of at least 1,080 hours for students enrolled in each of grades seven through twelve, and at least 1,000 hours in each of grades one through six. -- RCW 28A.150.220(2).
+Beginning with the 2015-16 school year, each school district shall make available to students instructional hour offerings of at least a district-wide average 1,080 hours in grades nine through 12, and at least a district-wide average 1,000 hours in grades one through eight.
+The district calculation for compliance may be made as a district-wide annual average over grades one through 12.
+This equates to a district-wide annual average 1,027 instructional hours. -- RCW 28A.150.220(2).

 “Instructional hours” is defined for purposes of basic education as follows: